JesseWWolfgang/pokeemerald-expansion/README.md

-# feature/move-improvements
+# feature/custom-catch-behaviour

-Feature branch with improvements to move effects and animation code.

-## Features

-- Improved `AnimTask_InvertScreenColor` with named flags for specific palette selection.
+Feature branch that implements additional catching behaviour.

+Based on feature/move-improvements for improved animation code.

+## Wild Mon Catches Thrown Ball

+Adds new `BALL_MON_CATCH_AND_RETURN` enum.
+When used, the mon will block the thrown ball and hand it back to the player.
+This meant to be kind of humourous lol.